trkhanh/mobile-web-share-lib-example/Architecture.md

  - **Summary:** This repository centers a shared library `shared-graphql` that contains business logic, GraphQL schema/resolvers, and service implementations (payment/payee).
 Two BFF consumers (`mobile-bff`, `web-bff`) import the shared package for GraphQL types/resolvers and use composed services via the `createServices` factory.
 The shared library follows SOLID principles by depending on small ports (`IPaymentGateway`, `IPaymentStore`, `ILogger`) and composing concrete infra at the application boundary.

  - **Technical wiring & env flags (detailed):**
    - Composition: `createServices(overrides?)` is the single place where concrete implementations are wired.
-Tests and examples pass `overrides` (mocks, fakes, or test doubles) to replace `ILogger`, `IPaymentStore`, or `IPaymentGateway` for isolation.
+Tests and examples pass `overrides` (mocks, fakes, or test doubles) to replace `ILogger`, `IPaymentStore`, `IPaymentGateway`, or `IPayeeDataSource` for isolation.
-   - Gateway selection: if `overrides.paymentGateway` is provided it is used.
+   - Payment gateway selection: if `overrides.paymentGateway` is provided it is used.
 Otherwise the factory uses environment wiring: when `USE_WIREMOCK=true` it constructs `HttpPaymentGateway(PAYMENT_STUB_URL||http://localhost:8080)` which forwards to a Wiremock stub; otherwise a local `MockGateway` is used.
-This makes it easy to switch between fast in-process mocks and a realistic stubbed HTTP surface for integration tests.
+   - Payee data source selection: if `overrides.payeeDataSource` is provided it is used.
+Otherwise when `USE_PAYEE_REGISTRY=true` it constructs `HttpPayeeDataSource(PAYEE_REGISTRY_URL||http://localhost:8080)` to call the real downstream registry; otherwise it uses `MockPayeeDataSource` with hardcoded test data.
    - Store variations: the default `InMemoryPaymentStore` is ideal for unit tests and examples.
 Replace it with a DB-backed `IPaymentStore` implementation in staging/production without changing service logic.
    - Logger: `ConsoleLogger` is the default simple implementation; production can inject a structured logger implementing `ILogger`.